xiix0/scam/README.md

-You are the only person to ever get this message.
+You will pay for your sins.
+If you have already paid, please disregard this message.